One of the wonders of travelling is that you can get to be so inspired by other “foodies”!

 Many of you would know that we have nut and sesame allergy in our home, so I can’t use those ingredients for anything I plan to have freely available for the family (Bryan and I love nuts but I keep those separate).
 So to replace the nuts in the original recipe I used 220g each of pepitas and sunflower seeds (original recipe used 110g each of raw Brazil nuts, cashews, almonds and hazelnuts), and I replaced the sesame seeds with golden flaxseeds.
 And whilst doing my recipe testing I did a batch incorporating some buckwheat and hemp seeds with the pepitas and sunflower seeds and that was great too.
 So the message here is to use nuts and/or seeds that equals 440g for the first part of the recipe where you need to toast these ingredients.

-I also tested the recipe using shredded coconut vs desiccated coconut and shredded is definitely better.
-Both are nice but you get more texture with shredded.
+I also tested the recipe using shredded or flaked coconut vs desiccated coconut and shredded or flaked is definitely better as you get more texture.

 In terms of egg whites aim for a minimum of 70g and up to 140g (the more egg white you use, the sturdier your baked “snap” will be) … you will usually get 70g from 2 eggs, but if you have more a available (I always have extra in the freezer) then use those if you wish … to use up your yolks consider making some mayo (see here), custard (see here), or ice-cream (see here), or simply store the yolks in the fridge under a small layer of filtered water (to keep them moist) for up to two days until you are ready to use them.

 Puffed rice is easily sourced these days from health food shops and some supermarkets … if you can’t find any, then I have also trialled this recipe using 3 x 10g slices of Puffed Brown Rice Crackers and simply crushed them with my hands.